ChemwenoKibet/MemeApp/README.md

 -Ernest Cheruiyot

 ## Minimum Viable Product
-The following requirements MUST be delivered in order to consider your submission as complete:
+The following requirements are delivered in order to consider your submission as complete:
 NB: Consume the following API to get data to be used. . https://imgflip.com/api

 1. Home Page - When a user first opens the application, they should be greeted with a page that has information about what the application aims to do.